 How do I know when my ribs are done cooking?

-Properly cooked ribs are juicy and tender the meat is when it is done cooking.
-You can cook them to your desired level of tenderness.
 You can cook it until the meat literally falls right off the bone when it is done cooking or you can stop it a little bit earlier if you prefer.
-It is important to make sure that your meat reaches an internal temperature of 165 degrees.
+For food safety, you want your ribs to have a minimum internal temperature of 145°F.

 How many ribs do I need per person?